kotv-gaming/kotv-docs/KOTV Constitution.md

 Duties :
 * Leads the **Staff Meetings** and **Community Meetings**,
 * Right to decide during votes in case of ties (during **Community Meetings** and **Staff Meetings**),
-* Ensure integrity of relationship between members of community and leadership,
 * Lead the diplomacy between other gaming communities,
 * Lead the outfit and pass on to new generations of government bodies.

 Rights :
-* No rights to cumulate mandates.